corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ## Installation

 The Metering Collection Tool is distributed as part of Corda Enterprise 4.5 with the name `corda-tools-metering-collector-4.5.jar`.
-This `.jar` file must be placed in the `cordapps` directory of the node.
+You must place this `.jar` file in the `cordapps` directory of the node.

 ## Metering data